liamcolangelo/BASIC/README.md

     INT(): Floors a floating-point number
     STR(): Converts a number into a string
     + can also be used for concatenation between strings and variables.
+    INPUT(MESSAGE); VAR         is used to to take user input.
+VAR is the variable that it is assigned to.
+MESSAGE will be printed on the same line before input is taken.

 *Note: Lines are separated by individual lines.
 There is no end-of-line symbol other than a break.*
 **Note: Much of this program relies on spacing.
 Make sure that there is a SINGLE space separating each part of a line.**